iaroslaff/backendery/README.md

 <!-- markdownlint-restore -->

 # Backendery :: Homepage
 This is the **Backendery** homepage.
-We're a digital agency that provides high-quality backend development services, including custom server-side solutions, API development, database management, scalable cloud infrastructure, and more.
+We're a digital agency that provides high-quality backend development services, including:
+- Custom server-side solutions;
+- API development;
+- Scalable cloud infrastructure;
+- Database management;
+- ...and more.

 At **Backendery**, we focus on creating robust, secure, and performance-optimized backend systems that meet the unique needs of each client.
 Our expertise covers a wide range of technologies, enabling businesses to grow and innovate with a reliable backend foundation.